upenn-libraries/omeka_classic/README.md

 * Docker CE 17.12 or higher
 * one or more Docker hosts configured as a swarm

-### Building the Images
+### Building the Image

-This repository contains two images: `omeka_classic` and `omeka_db`.
-To build these images, run the following commands from the root of the repository:
+To build the image, run the following command from the root of the repository:

 ```
 docker build -t omeka_classic:latest images/omeka_classic
-docker build -t omeka_db:latest images/omeka_db
 ```

 Note that the `latest` tag is the tag referred to in the `docker-compose.yml` file.
 If you use a different tag, update the `docker-compose.yml` file to refer to the new tag before attempting a deployment.